alnoorimustafa/marketplace/README.md

 - date
 - username (auto for registered/manual for guest)
-- user phone number (guest or registered)
+- user phone number (auto for registered/manual for guest)
-- user address (google map)
+- user address
+  - city (from dropdown)
+  - (gps coordinates)
 - vendor name
-- vendor address (google map)
+- vendor address (gps coordinates)
 - products and quantity
-- shipping details
+- delivery details
   - company
   - rate
-- price without shipping
+- price without delivery
-- total price with shipping
+- total price with delivery
-- status
+- status (can be changed by delivery company)
-  - received by shipping company
+  - received by delivery company
   - pending delivery
   - delivered
   - canceled

 ## **Auction** (every auction has these properties) :

 - product (ordinary details in addition to) :
 - starting price